cosmos/cosmos-sdk/x/gov/spec/02_state.md

       tallyingParam = load(GlobalParams, 'TallyingParam')

-      // Update tally if validator voted they voted for each validator in validators
+      // Update tally if validator voted the vote for each validator in validators
         if tmpValMap(validator).HasVoted
           proposal.updateTally(tmpValMap(validator).Vote, (validator.TotalShares - tmpValMap(validator).Minus))